MuteebaAzhar/MuteebaAzhar/README.md

 ---

-## 🧬 About
+## 🧬 About Me

-I am a **Computational Biologist and Genomic Data Scientist** working at the intersection of **molecular biology, genomics, multi-omics, and machine learning**.
+I am a Computational Biologist and Genomic Data Scientist working at the intersection of molecular biology, genomics, multi-omics, and machine learning.

-I build computational approaches that turn complex biological data into **reproducible analyses, predictive models, and biologically meaningful insights**, with a growing focus on **AI for biological discovery and healthcare**.
+I build computational approaches that turn complex biological data into reproducible analyses, predictive models, and biologically meaningful insights, with a growing focus on AI for biological discovery and healthcare.

 **Research interests:** Genomics · Multi-Omics · Transcriptomics · Clinical Genomics · Protein Function Prediction · Machine Learning · BioAI